Interview with Christine Vardaros professional vegan cyclist

 Created Thursday, 15 March 2012

-Christine Vardaros is a world-class vegan cyclist – and has been both vegan and racing professionally for the last twelve years.
-She currently races for Belgian-based BABOCO Cycling Team.
-Christine is a pro road, mountain and cylcocross racer who has competed at top-level events like World Cups and World Championships.
-For the last ten years she has been one of the best cyclocross racers in the world.
-In addition, Christine is a founding member of the Marin County Bicycle Coalition, and is a member of the athlete's advisory board for the Stone Foundation for Sports Medicine and Arthritis Research.
+Christine Vardaros is a world-class vegan cyclist – and has been both vegan and racing professionally since 2000.
+She currently races for STEVENS Pro Cycling Team.
+Christine is a pro road, mountain and cyclocross racer who has competed at top-level events like World Cups and World Championships.
+Since 2002, she has been one of the best cyclocross racers in the world.
+Christine is an athlete spokesperson for In Defense of Animals, Physicians Committee for Responsible Medicine and The Vegan Society (UK).
+In addition, she is a founding member of the Marin County Bicycle Coalition, and is a member of the athlete's advisory board for the Stone Foundation for Sports Medicine and Arthritis Research.
 Christine has never owned a car.
-Originally from California, Christine now resides in Belgium with her husband Jonas and their seventeen bikes and an organic garden in the backyard.
+Originally, from California, Christine now resides in Belgium with her husband Jonas and their seventeen bikes and an organic garden in the backyard.

 READ this article translated into Chinese for VegTomato magazine.
 Also Simple Chinese.

 On a vegan diet, I feel clean – as if I am able to magically hold onto that freshly showered feeling all day, every day no matter how dirty I get while riding my bike.
 This sensation partly originates from eating an incredibly healthful plant diet but it also stems from living with a clear conscience, knowing that my lifestyle allows me to be clean of all moral shame.

 How and why did you decide to become a vegan?